Ebonrul/HelloWorld/README.md

 2. https://ebonrul.github.io/HelloWorld/

 :man_facepalming:
-since the website is hosted on github and points to the repo, I wasn't sure if I was supossed to submit both.
+since the website is hosted on github and points back to it, I wasn't sure if I was supossed to submit both.